MaikKoster/OSDriverPackage/docs/Clean-OSDriverPackage.md

 Accept wildcard characters: False
 ```

-### -PassThru
+### -KeepFolder
-Specifies, if the Package Driver should be returned.
+Specifies if the temporary content of the expanded folder should be kept.
-Helpful if used within a pipeline.
+On default, the content will be removed, after all changes have been applied.

 ```yaml
 Type: SwitchParameter